subraatakumar/DSA-JavaScript/subratsir/arrays.md

     a[2] = 15;
     console.log(a); // Prints [1,12,15,4,5] on console
     console.log(a.length) // Prints 5
     a[1.3] = 18; // It is also acceptable statement.
-Javascript arrays stores their elements as standard object properties using the array index as propertyname and given element as property value. as index 1.3 does not exist so it creates a new property name 1.3 and stores value 18 to it. console.log(a) // Prints [1, 12, 15, 4, 5, 1.3: 18] console.log(a.length) // Prints 5, because the length property of Array object returns the gighest index stored in the array + 1. a[9.2] = 17;
+Javascript arrays stores their elements as standard object properties
+    // using the array index as propertyname and given element as property value. as index 1.3 does not exist
+    // so it creates a new property name 1.3 and stores value 18 to it. console.log(a) // Prints [1, 12, 15, 4, 5, 1.3: 18]
+    console.log(a.length) // Prints 5, because the length property of Array object returns
+    // the gighest index stored in the array + 1. a[9.2] = 17;
     console.log(a) // [1, 12, 15, 4, 5, 1.3: 18, 9.2: 17]
     console.log(a.length) // 5
     a[30] = 51;
     console.log(a) // [1, 12, 15, 4, 5, empty × 25, 51, 1.3: 18, 9.2: 17]
     console.log(a.length) // 31
+    a.length = 2  // Trims length to 2 elements but don't delete the object elements
+    console.log(a)  // [1, 12, 1.3: 18, 9.2: 17]
+    delete a[1.3]
+    console.log(a) // [1, 12, 9.2: 17]
 ~~~